Yishak-Ali/Yishak-Ali/README.md

 - 🌱 Currently further expanding my technical skillset to excel in the field.
 - 👀 I’m looking for opportunities to get more experience working with raw, real-world data in a professional setting
 - 📫 Connect on [LinkedIn](https://www.linkedin.com/in/yishak-ali/)
-- 🎓 BA in Neuroscience & Economics secondary, Harvard College
+- 🎓 Education: BA in Neuroscience & Economics secondary, Harvard College

 <!---
 Yishak-Ali/Yishak-Ali is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.